Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Password.txt file contained wordpress credentials
 - As the share was called Shenzi i attempted to navigate to http://192.168.142.55/shenzi and found a wordpress site
 - Found an admin link and was directed to an admin login page
-- Logged into the admin page with the credentials
+- Logged into the admin page with the found credentials in the smb share
+-
 -
 - Text